28 Mar Drummer Joe Nicklin Interview: From Glasgow to Glastonbury

 Is there anything you bring into your teaching from the drum lessons you had growing up?

-I think being treated as an individual is why so many students prefer their private drum lessons to, say, a school curriculum.
+Being treated as an individual is why so many students prefer their private drum lessons to, say, a school curriculum.
 What advice can you give anyone who is thinking about taking drum lessons?

 There’s a lot of hard work initially and patience is required.
 But if you’re willing to go through that in the early stages the rewards later on are huge.
 Not only in a musical sense but mentally, socially and physically too.

 That’s also good guidance for anyone currently learning.
 Is there any other advice you can give to anyone already playing?

 See your drum teacher as a guide and source of information.
 See where that advice and guidance can take you in your own time.
 Also, create a realistic and regular practice routine.
 The more time spent at the kit working on things inspired from your drum lessons the more progress you’ll make.

 We get so many enquiries from people who believe it’s too late to learn.
 Maybe they have children who have left home or they’ve been dreaming of trying it for decades.
 It’s never too late to learn, is it?